blairxu13/collectiveReconciliationTool/README.md

 - For each day:
   - Added that day’s total transactions to the previous day's balance
   - Compared the result to what the bank says
-- If there’s a mismatch, I flag it and stop verifying the rest
+- If there’s a mismatch, I flag it

 ---